-- Some women may experience acne, breast tenderness, headaches or mood changes.
+- Some people may experience acne, breast tenderness, headaches or mood changes.
 These may also settle down over time.

-- The coil is a very effective form of contraception and only approximately 5 in 1000 women will fall pregnant with this method (compared with oral contraceptive pills which fail in 1 in 100 women).
+- The coil is a very effective form of contraception and only approximately 5 in 1000 people will fall pregnant with this method (compared with oral contraceptive pills which fail in 1 in 100 people).

 - Ectopic pregnancy

 - This is a pregnancy that occurs outside of the womb.
 In the unlikely event that a pregnancy does occur with a coil in place then up to 50% of these pregnancies may be ectopic.

 - You are much less likely to have an ectopic pregnancy while you’re using a coil then if you are not using any contraception.

 - In 1 in 20 people the coil can be pushed out (expulsion) by your uterus (womb) or it can move (displacement).
 This isn’t common.